mavdol/capsule/README.md

     return {"processed": len(dataset), "status": "complete"}
 ```

-When you run your task, Capsule compiles your Python code to WebAssembly on-the-fly and executes it in a dedicated sandbox.
-The runtime enforces the constraints you've defined (CPU allocation, memory limits, and timeouts) while automatically handling retries if something goes wrong.

 This diagram illustrates the complete journey of a task from your command line invocation to execution within the Rust core

 ![Process Flow](./assets/task-execution-flow.png)